JuWeber99/InnerTxn_PytealTutorial/article.md

 ```

 To create a new **ASA** via **Inner Transaction** there needs to be a function performing an *AssetConfiguration* transaction with the different `config_asset` -
-parameters being set in the transaction using the app arguments specified by *Alice* in the **Application Call**.
+parameters being set in the transaction using the apps arguments specified by *Alice* in the **Application Call**.

 ```
 @Subroutine(TealType.uint64)